 King Laius and Queen Jocasta

-Be sure to check out the teacher guide on Oedipus the King!
+Be sure to check out the lesson plans for Oedipus the King!